 Cibele Antoniolli

-Cibele’s academic foundation includes a Bachelor’s degree in Architecture and Urbanism and a Master’s degree in Civil Engineering with a focus on sustainable construction from Unisinos.
-She has also earned certifications in team management and goal-setting methodologies.
-Her professional and volunteer work reflects a consistent commitment to innovation, sustainability, and social responsibility, establishing her as a leader who bridges design excellence with positive global impact.
+Cibele holds a Bachelor’s degree in Architecture and Urbanism and a Master’s degree in Civil Engineering with a focus on sustainable construction from Unisinos.
+Her professional and volunteer work reflects a consistent commitment to thoughtful design, sustainability, and social responsibility.

 • Managing Teams